apache/doris/new-docs/en/advanced/small-file-mgr.md

 ## Noun Interpretation

-* FE: Frontend, the front-end node of Doris.
-Responsible for metadata management and request access.
-* BE: Backend, Doris's back-end node.
-Responsible for query execution and data storage.
 * BDBJE: Oracle Berkeley DB Java Edition.
 Distributed embedded database for persistent metadata in FE.
 * SmallFileMgr: File Manager.
 Responsible for creating and maintaining user files.